Ssanidhya24-git/Ssanidhya24-git/README.md

 ### Hi there , I'm Ssanidhya Barraptay  👋

 ## I'm a student interested in the field of ML and AI!

+A 2020 Bachelor of E&TC field at the University of Pune.
+A Data Science Enthusiast with a good base in Machine Learning and Statistics.
+Flexible in learning and working with new technologies according to the line of work.

+Skills: Python / Machine Learning / Deep Learning / TensorFlow / Seaborn

 Here are some ideas to get you started:
 - 🔭 I’m currently working on some cool ML Projects!
 - 🌱 I’m currently learning everything 🤣